 Web designers face the difficult decision of whether they should work as an employee, freelance, or both.
 While it can be a tough decision, the good news is that they are all viable options and you just need to find the best fit for your own situation.
-There is no right or wrong answer and in this article we’ll take a look at some of the common purposes of freelancing and the keys to determining if it is right for you.
+There’s no right or wrong answer and in this article, we’ll take a look at some of the common purposes of freelancing and the keys to determining if it is right for you.

 Common Goals and Purposes of Freelancing:

 Everyone has their own unique circumstances in life and career, and not every freelancer has the same reasons for working as a freelancer.
 Whether or not freelancing is right for you will be impacted by a number of factors regarding your personal situation.
 Here is a quick look at some of the most common purposes of freelancing, along with a description of when it may be a good fit.